A few examples of $p$-good and $p$-bad classifying spaces: On nilpotent group actions and the mod Fibre Lemma

 \section{On nilpotent group actions and the mod $R-$Fibre Lemma}

-We start by giving some results concerning nilpotent group actions and the mod $R-$Fibre Lemma. \begin{Remark} For a prime $p$ a finite $p-$group always acts nilpotently on a finite $p-$group \cite[p.47]{Hall}. \end{Remark} We illustrate that this result does not generalize to free amalgamated products of finite $p-$groups. \begin{Lemma} The group $C_p*C_p$ does not act nilpotently on the finite $p-$group $C_p\times C_p$ if each factor of the direct product is embedded as upper and lower triangular matrices respectivley in $SL(2,p)$. \end{Lemma} \underline{Proof:} Assume the contrary.
-There are $(p+2)$ possible filtrations: $ C_p\times C_p\supset 1,$ and $(p+1)$ possible filtrations $ C_p\times C_p\supset C_p\times 1\supset 1, \cdots, C_p\times C_p\supset 1\times C_p\supset 1$ corresponding to the $(p+1)$ embeddings of $C_p$ into $C_p\times C_p$.
-The group $SL(2,p)$ acts nontrivially on $C_p\times C_p$ and the various embeddings of $C_p$.
-So in every possible filtration there is a quotient with a nontrivial action.
-This is a contradiction.$\Box$ \begin{Remark} This generalizes to all amalgamated products of finite groups generated by elements of order $p$ which act nonnilpotently on a finite $p-$group. \end{Remark} \begin{Remark} It also generalizes to amalgamted products of arbitrary groups of which each factor of the amalgamated product surjects homomorphically onto a finite group which acts nonnilpotently on a finite $p-$group. \end{Remark} \begin{Corollary} Let $G$ be a symmetric group which acts nonnilpotently on a finite $2$-group $H$.
+We start by giving some results concerning nilpotent group actions and the mod $R-$Fibre Lemma. \begin{Remark} For a prime $p$ a finite $p-$group always acts nilpotently on a finite $p-$group \cite[p.47]{Hall}. \end{Remark} We illustrate that this result does not generalize to free amalgamated products of finite $p-$groups. \begin{Lemma} The group $C_p*C_p$ does not act nilpotently on the finite $p-$group $C_p\times C_p$ if each factor of the direct product is embedded as upper and lower triangular matrices respectivly in $SL(2,p)$. \end{Lemma} \underline{Proof:} Assume not.
+The group $SL(2,p)$ acts transitively on lines in $\mathbb{F}_p^2$ and is generated by any two Sylow $p-$subgroups.
+So it acts nontrivially on $C_p\times C_p$ and the various embeddings of $C_p$ \cite{Dickson}. $\Box$ \begin{Corollary} Let $G$ be a symmetric group which acts nonnilpotently on a finite $2$-group $H$.
 Then there is a free amalgamated product of copies of $C_2$ which acts nonnilpotently on $H$. \end{Corollary} \underline{Proof:} The symmetric group $G$ is generated by elements of order $2$. $\Box$

+The following proposition illustrates that we can apply the mod$-R$ fibre lemma \cite[Lemma 5.1]{BK} in $\mathbb{F}_p-$homology to any fibration where the fundamental group of the base space is a finite $p-$group. \begin{Proposition} A finite $p-$group $P$ acts nilpotently on an $\mathbb{F}_p[P]-$module of arbitrary cardinality. \end{Proposition} \underline{Proof:} Let $I<\mathbb{F}_p[P]$ be the augmentation ideal and denote the module by $M$.
+If $n>0$ is such that $I^n\ne0$, then $I^{n+1}<I^n$.
+This implies that there is some $k$ such that $I^k=0$.
+Since $P$ acts trivially on each quotient $I^nM/I^{n+1}M$ of the sequence of submodules $M>IM>I^2M>....>I^kM=0$, the module $M$ is nilpotent.$\Box$\\[0.3cm]

+\begin{Remark} Alternatively the statement of the preceeding proposition can be proved as follows. \end{Remark} \begin{Proposition} Let $G$ be a virtually finite group and denote $G\pcom$ the group completion of $G$, by which we mean the inverse limit of the respective quotients of the group over its $p$-lower central series as defined by Bousfield, see \cite{Bousfield}.
+Then we have a weak equivalence of spaces $(BG)\pcom\simeq B(G\pcom)$. \end{Proposition} \underline{Proof:} This follows from the construction of the completion functor \cite[Chapter 4]{BK}. $\Box$